singnet/dev-portal/docs/ai-developers/troubleshooting.md

 ### Setting up your own ETCD cluster

-To set up your own ETCD cluster please follow the [link](https://drive.google.com/drive/folders/1nfzsJCGhTpUfzzO9HABa_RmFOf58LYm4)here
+To set up your own ETCD cluster please follow the [link](/docs/ai-developers/etcdsetup)

 ### Certificates for ETCD
-For snet, all ETCD storage, appropriate certificates are available at [drive](https://drive.google.com/drive/folders/1PThpgF2ScX4gU98CJlKO40vLo2rgNT94))

 To renew the ETCD Client Certificates for SNET Organisation:
 - Run the [et]cd-client-certificates-generation](https://eu-central-1.console.aws.amazon.com/codesuite/codebuild/projects/etcd-client-certificates-generation/history?region=eu-central-1) job.
 - This task generates the client-certificates in this [path](https://s3.console.aws.amazon.com/s3/buckets/codepipeline-us-east-1-publish/etcd/certificates/?region=us-east-1&tab=overview).

-For other Organisations, follow the below steps to regenerate the etcd client certificates.
+For other Organizations, follow the below steps to regenerate the etcd client certificates.
 - Download the cfssl & cfssljson using the below commands

 ```